-Maximum investment, as a % of sub-fund net assets (except where noted) Category of securities In any one issuer In aggregate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU member states 35% A sub-fund may invest up to 100% of its assets in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: belongs it invests no more than 30% in any one issue the securities are issued by an EU member state, its local authorities or agencies, a member state of the OECD or of the G20, Singapore or by a public international bodies of which one or more EU member state belongs The exception described for row C applies to this row as well.
+Maximum investment, as a % of sub-fund n et assets (except where noted) Category of securities In any one issuer In aggregate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU member states belongs 35% A sub-fund may invest up to 100% of its assets in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: it invests no more than 30% in any one issue the securities are issued by an EU member state, its local authorities or agencies, a member state of the OECD or of the G20, Singapore or by a public international body of which one or more EU member state belongs The exception described for row C applies to this row as well.
 B. Bonds issued by a credit institution whose registered office is in an EU member state and which is subject by law to special public supervision designed to protect bondholders.
-25% 35% 80% in any issuer in whose bonds a sub-fund has invested more than 5% of assets.
-C. Any transferable securities and money market instruments other than those described in rows A and B above.
-10% 20% 20% in transferable securities and money market instruments within the same group.
-40% in aggregate in all issuers in which a sub-fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities referred to under rows A and B).
-For index-tracking sub-funds, the 10% increases to 20% in the case of a published, sufficiently diversified index that is adequate as a benchmark for its market and is recognised by the CSSF.
-This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly dominant in the regulated market in which it trades.
-D. Deposits with credit institutions.
+25% 35 80% in any issuer in whos sub-fund has invested mo of assets. % C. Any transferable securities and money market instruments other than those described in rows A and B above.
+10% 20% 20% in transferable secur money market instrumen same group.
+40% in aggregate in all iss which a sub-fund has inve than 5% of its assets (does deposits and OTC derivati with financial institutions prudential supervision an referred to under rows A a ts within the the 10% increases to 20% in the case of a published, sufficiently diversified index that is adequate as a benchmark for its market and is recognised by the CSSF.
+This 20% increases to 35% (but for one issuer only) in exceptional circumstances, such as when the security is highly D. Deposits with credit institutions.
 20% E. OTC derivatives with a counterparty that is a credit institution as defined in row 8 above (first table in section).
 Max risk exposure 10% F. OTC derivatives with any other counterparty.
-Max risk exposure 5% G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section). the sub-func policies, 10% or more UCI With a speci 20% in any 30% in age other than cific statement in d's objective and 6 in aggregate in one TS or other UCIs. fic statement: y one UCITS or UCI gregate in all UCIS n UCITS ggregate in all UCITS Target sub-funds of an umbrella structure whose assets and liabilities are segregated are considered as a separate UCITS or other UCI.
-Assets held by the UCITS or other UCIs do not count for purposes of complying with rows A - F of this table.
+Max risk exposure 5% G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section). sub-fund's ob 10% in aggreg UCITS or othe With a specific • 20% in any • 30% in agg than UCITS are segregated are consid separate UCITS or other U Assets held by the UCITS of UCIs do not count for pury d liabilities ered as a Cl. or other poses of

 In particular, all sums deriving from their issuance must be invested in accordance with the law in assets that, for the life of the bonds, are capable of covering all claims attaching to the bonds and in case of issuer bankruptcy would be used, on a priority basis, to reimburse principal and accrued interest.
-The SICAV can create one or more sub-funds that qualify as a master fund or a feeder fund, or can designate any existing sub-fund a master fund or a feeder fund.
-The rules below apply to any sub-fund that is a feeder fund.